joshbrew/onnxruntime-web-fast-style-transfer/README.md

 Too high, can't see the scene:
 ![a](./test/mobilenet_highstyle.png)

-The border distortions are probably because of our padding not being totally correct.
+The border distortions are because of our padding not being totally correct.

 We were able to get 16-20fps at 720p on our mobile version of the model.
 We're still looking for ways to advance it.